licjapodaca/extjs-ocelot-azureadb2c/Readme.md

-# Documentation to prepare all the projects will be soon
+# The instructions to prepare all projects will be soon!!!